Burgundy Wines

-Vines are present in the Burgundy since ancient times.
-Their geographical location, at the center of a vast commercial crossroads, contributed to the rise of the Burgundy wines.
-First planted in Roman times, vines were later cultivated by Cistercian and Cluniac monks.
-If Burgundy wines have acquired such a reputation, it's thanks to the Dukes of Burgundy.
-From the Middle Ages onwards, as owners of numerous vineyards, they imposed a number of constraints to guarantee the quality of their production.
+Vineyards can be found in the region of Burgundy since ancient times.
+Their geographical location, at the center of a vast trade route, contributed to the rise of Burgundy wines.
+First planted during the Roman era, the vineyards were later cultivated by monks of the Cistercian and Cluniac orders.
+Burgundy wines owe their reputation to the Dukes of Burgundy.
+As owners of numerous vineyards, they imposed several regulations as early as the Middle Ages to ensure the quality of the wine produced.

-The first Hospices de Beaune wine auction was held in 1851.
-The first classification of Côte-d'Or wines took place in 1861.
-And in 1936, the first appellation d'origine contrôlée (AOC) was awarded to Morey-Saint-Denis.
+In 1851, the first wine auction of the Hospices de Beaune was held.
+The first classification of Côte-d’Or wines took place in 1861.
+And in 1936, the first Appellation d’Origine Contrôlée (AOC) was granted to Morey-Saint-Denis.

-Burgundy's vineyards cover an area of 29,500 hectares, of which 25,000 hectares are AOC.
-They stretch over 250 kilometers in length.
-The wine-growing territory is divided into 5 sub-regions: Chablis and Grand Auxerrois (between Auxerre and Chablis), Côte de Nuits (around Nuits Saint Georges), Côte de Beaune, Côte Chalonnaise (west of Chalon-sur-Saône) and Mâconnais (west of Mâcon).
+Burgundy’s vineyards cover an area of 29,500 hectares, 25,000 of which are AOC-designated.
+They stretch for 250 kilometers.
+The wine-growing region is divided into five subregions: Chablis and the Grand Auxerrois (between Auxerre and Chablis), the Côte de Nuits (around Nuits-Saint-Georges), the Côte de Beaune, the Côte Chalonnaise (west of Chalon-sur-Saône), and the Mâconnais (west of Mâcon).

-Burgundy wines are highly diverse, distinguished by their main grape varieties: pinot noir and gamay for red wines, chardonnay and (to a lesser extent) aligoté for white wines.
-Burgundy's continental climate is characterized by cold winters and frequent frosts, even in spring.
-Vineyard cultivation is therefore often delicate.
-Grape varieties are planted on clay-limestone soils.
-These climatic and geological features give Burgundy wines their richness and complexity.
+Burgundy wines are highly diverse and are distinguished by their primary grape varieties: Pinot Noir and Gamay for red wines, and Chardonnay and (to a lesser extent) Aligoté for white wines.
+Burgundy’s continental climate is characterized by cold winters and frequent frosts, even in the spring.
+Vineyard cultivation is therefore often challenging.
+The grape varieties are planted on clay-limestone soils.
+These climatic and geological characteristics give Burgundy wines their richness and complexity.

-In Côte d'Or, where the most prestigious climats are found, white wines, produced mainly on the Côte de Beaune between Meursault
+Inthe Côte d'Or, home to the most prestigious vineyards, the white wines—mostly produced in the Côte de Beaune, between Meursault

-Buy the best Burgundy wines in private sale!
+Buy the best Burgundy wines at a private sale!

 -20€